Act 6 Act 3, Part 11 of 11 HOLY FUCK I’M FINISHED WITH THIS ACT

 At the end of this climactic section, Caliborn goes through the usual Medium entry sequence with his home flashing all white, but with a twist: after the trolls’ meteor enters the game, the entirety of Earth enters as it’s sucked into the black hole.
 I can only say, that’s a hell of a twist if I’ve ever seen one.

-And then comes the aftermath of this flash, with a sequence I really love.
+And then comes the aftermath of this flash (still part of the flash, just to be clear), with a sequence I really love.
 Remember the big and scary Jack Noir from the beta kids’ session, with first guardian powers and endless rage that made him an unstoppable killing machine???
 Well, he and his Prospitian counterpart just watched the destruction and are both staring in shock.
 Neither look like they have any idea what just happened.

 I love how Act 6’s first three sub-acts all end on similar images to their corresponding early acts.
 Act 1 and Act 6 Act 1 both end with a surprise explosion; Act 2 and Act 6 Act 2 end with scenery of Earth centuries in the future; and Act 3 and Act 6 Act 3 end with a newly-revealed celestial body.

 HOLY MOTHER OF GOD.
 I DID IT, I DID IT, I DID IT, I FINALLY DID IT.
 I FINISHED ACT 6 ACT 3 IN MY HOMESTUCK POST SERIES AND IT TOOK OVER TWO YEARS AND SEVEN MONTHS.
 FINALLY I AM DONE WITH THIS ACT AND CAN GO ON TO THE BEFORUS TROLLS!
 OH MY GOD.
 I DID IT.
 THIS IS HOW I FEEL RIGHT NOW.

 I AM GOING TO RECAP ACT 6 ACT 3 NOW.